(Updated July 20, 2024)

 In 2012, Eversgerd received the organization’s George Kissell Award for coaching excellence.

 Eversgerd was named Cardinals bullpen coach on Oct.
-26, 2017, and remained in that position entering the 2022 season.
-He has been the bullpen coach on the staffs of three Cardinals managers: Mike Matheny (2018), Mike Shildt (2018-21) and Oliver Marmol (2022).
+26, 2017, and remained in that position through the 2022 season.
+He was the bullpen coach on the staffs of three Cardinals managers: Mike Matheny (2018), Mike Shildt (2018-21) and Oliver Marmol (2022).